destuar/JAMS_SI_Study_1/docs/ethics.md

 ## 3 | Collection method & platform terms

-- **Manual browser capture.** Researchers scroll the target post until the “All comments loaded” notice appears, then execute `extract_comment_html.py`, which serialises the rendered DOM into JSON.
+- **Manual browser capture.** Researchers scroll the target post until the "All comments loaded" notice appears, then execute `scripts/extract/comment_extractor.js`, which serialises the rendered DOM into JSON.
 No automated crawling, API keys, or login spoofing.
-- **Rate‑limit respect.** Each collection session targets a single post and completes within ≈ 3 min, well below Meta’s stated 600 requests/10 min cap.
+- **Rate‑limit respect.** Each collection session targets a single post and completes within ≈ 3 min, well below Meta's stated 600 requests/10 min cap.
-- **Meta Platform TOS compliance.** Section III of Meta’s *Platform Terms* permits analysis of public‑facing content provided no attempt is made to identify users or circumvent technical restrictions; our workflow adheres to both conditions.
+- **Meta Platform TOS compliance.** Section III of Meta's *Platform Terms* permits analysis of public‑facing content provided no attempt is made to identify users or circumvent technical restrictions; our workflow adheres to both conditions.

 ---